 2.2.1.7 W Schöner noted that the requirement for specific meteorological variables reported from the CryoNet stations (air temperature, humidity, wind speed and direction) was introduced to support the derivation of advanced products, e.g. energy balances.

-2.2.1.8 B Goodison noted that the observation of atmospheric pressure is currently affordable and could be a significant contribution from the GCW observing network for other applications.
+2.2.1.8 B Goodison noted that the observation of atmospheric pressure is currently affordable and could be a significant contribution from the GCW observing network for other applications, and NWP in particular for stations reporting from data sparse regions.
 He proposed that the variable “atmospheric pressure” be deemed as a (highly) recommended meteorological variable.
-The GSG fully supported the proposal and the change is reflected in list of variable included in this report. [action] The participants agreed that, while the precipitation type identification is still a challenge, it’s important to retain the requirement, as it could drive the vision of WIGOS in the future, for example the evolution of technology could make it possible in the future.
+The GSG fully supported the proposal and the change is reflected in the list of variables included in this report. [action] The participants agreed that, while the precipitation type identification is still a challenge, it’s important to retain the requirement, as it could drive the vision of WIGOS in the future, for example the evolution of technology could make it possible in the future.

-2.2.1.9 G Balsamo suggested to the CryoNet team actively encourage the stations included in the GCW observing network to install, where possible, additional observations which could support other products, applications e.g. time series of observations.
+2.2.1.9 G Balsamo suggested to the CryoNet team actively encourage the stations included in the GCW observing network to install, where possible, additional observations which could support other products and applications, e.g. time series of observations.

-2.2.1.10 The discussions on the recommended observing program for the CryoNet stations, highlighted the need for further clarification and it was agreed that this will be best provided in the Best Practices Guide.
+2.2.1.10 The discussions on the recommended observing program for the CryoNet stations highlighted the need for further clarification and it was agreed that this will be best provided in the Best Practices Guide.
 The Co-Leads of the Best Practices Team were asked to include in the Guide additional clarification on:

 recommendations on how to achieve the goal of reporting precipitation type [action].